brendan-ch/personal-design-website/README.md

 ## Copyright and Licensing

 I, Brendan Chen, reserve full copyright for content under the `/src/content` and `/public/static` folders of the website.
+This includes, but is not limited to, Markdown (`.mdx`) and image content.

 The rest of the project is licensed under the MIT license.